octember8/SMO-Kingdom-18/Kingdom 18 Implementation Guide.md

 ## RomFS

 The GitHub repository mod uses the custom developer name `PuzzleWorld` for Kingdom 18.
 In all the following examples, `Puzzle` can be replaced with any custom developer name, as long as your naming scheme remains consistent.
-The example kingdom includes two stages, a main home stage `PuzzleWorldHomeStage` and a subarea stage `PuzzleWorldHomeStage`.
+The example kingdom includes two stages, a main home stage `PuzzleWorldHomeStage` and a subarea stage `PuzzleWorldSubareaStage`.

 ### `LayoutData`